 ...About crafting your life; as I am crafting my own...

 Back in June 2016, I started a new "series" of posts... if you will...

-And so on Wednesdays; I intend to post an old photograph to inspire your creativity.
+And so on Wednesdays; I've been posting an old photograph to inspire your creativity.

 Have inspiration for a piece of art or composition.... let your artistic soul shine.

 --and occasionally I write my own sordid story or poem.

 (you can click on the photos in this post to make it larger to see).